-If you want help answering these questions, stop by the Office of Student Life, located in the College Center, and let us help you!
+If you want help answering these questions, stop by the Student Activities Coordinator's office, located in the College Center, Office 112, and let us help you!

 The next step:

-Select activities that will help you reach your personal & career goals.
+Select activities that will help you reach your personal and career goals.
 Once you know what type of involvement you are looking for, put a plan together to take that first step.

 Some suggestions are:

-- Talk to your adviser or the adviser of one of the organizations.
+- Talk to your advisor or the advisor of one of the organizations.

 - Find out as much as possible about the organization.